taylorfriesen6/java-getorders/README.md

   * multiple orders can use the same payment type and an order can have multiple payment types.
   * For example, you can use both gift card and credit card to pay for an order.

 Using the provided seed data, a successful application will return the following data based on the given endpoint.
 Expand the section of the endpoint to see the data that is returned.
+Note that the given id numbers used in these examples are for seed data using `data.sql`.
+Seed data using command line runner from `SeedData.java` will yield different ids!

 ### MVP